Introducing Conversation Intelligence, powered by Loris ->

 • Journey Analysis: visualize the complete user journey, including the paths between clicks.
 Understand where users hesitate, get stuck, or abandon the flow

-• Advanced Session Replay: combine replays with other data points (errors, form submissions, rage clicks) to pinpoint key moments.
-Use event-triggered recording to focus on specific actions or user segments
+• Advanced Session Replay: combine replays with other data points (errors, form submissions, rage clicks) to pinpoint key moments, use AI to focus on behaviors or issues that directly lead to revenue loss/growth

 • Attractiveness metrics: see which on-page elements capture user attention before a click to optimize layouts and design for better engagement

-• AI-powered insights:surface hidden patterns and trends in user behavior.
-Get automated alerts for significant changes or anomalies
+• AI-powered insights: surface hidden patterns and trends in user behavior, with automated alerts for significant changes or anomalies

 Finding and fixing experience roadblocks